How “Ifs” And “Thens” Are Hurting Single Women

 Advertisement

 It’s all coming from a good place, I want to make that clear.
-I’ve never had anyone come up to me and tell me I’m horrible sack of human waste because I’m a 36 year old single woman (though, it’s only Wednesday… give it time).
+I’ve never had anyone come up to me and tell me I’m a horrible sack of human waste because I’m a 36-year-old single woman (although it’s only Wednesday…give it time).
 Most of the advice and commentary I’ve received has come from people who care about me, and who want me to be happy.
-The reason it stings so much is because I am happy, but all the good-intentioned advice reiterates to me that, because I’m single, I shouldn’t be.
+The reason it stings so much is because I am happy, but all the good-intentioned advice reiterates to me that because I’m single, I shouldn’t be.

 Specifically, I’m talking about If/Thens.
 The nuggets of advice that purport to know the future and have predictive abilities as to how we can put an end to this embarrassing, terrible, pathetic life phase called being a single adult human woman.
 You’ve heard them, I guarantee it.